George Macdonogh

-Sir George Mark Watson Macdonogh (4 March 1865 – 10 July 1942) was a British Army general officer.
+Lieutenant-General Sir George Mark Watson Macdonogh, (4 March 1865 – 10 July 1942) was a senior officer in the British Army.
 After early service in the Royal Engineers he became a staff officer prior to the outbreak of the First World War.
 His main role in the war was as Director of Military Intelligence at the War Office in 1916–18.

-Early career
+Early military career

-He was born on 4 March 1865, son of George Valentine MacDonogh, Deputy Inspector of the Royal Naval Hospital, Greenwich.
+Macdonogh was born on 4 March 1865, son of George Valentine MacDonogh, Deputy Inspector of the Royal Naval Hospital, Greenwich.
 He was commissioned as a second lieutenant in the Royal Engineers on 5 July 1884.
 Ian Beckett comments that he had "considerable intellectual ability" but was "diffident and taciturn".
 He was promoted to captain on 22 October 1892.

 In 1896 he entered the Staff College, Camberley by examination.
 The normal order of results was varied in order to conceal the fact that he and his contemporary James Edmonds were far ahead of the other entrants.
 Both men found their studies easy, and whilst Edmonds wrote a History of the American Civil War in his spare time MacDonogh studied law, qualifying as a barrister at Lincoln's Inn in 1897.

 MacDonogh, who was fluent in several Scandinavian languages, married Aline Borgstrom of Helsingfors (Helsinki) on 8 November 1898.
 They had one son, who died of natural causes in 1915.

 From November 1898 to November 1899 he was deputy assistant adjutant general, Royal Engineers, in Dublin.
 From December 1899 to August 1903 he was secretary (brigade major) of the School of Military Engineering at Chatham, Kent.
 He was promoted to major on 1 April 1901.
 In September 1903 he was appointed deputy assistant quartermaster general for Thames District.
 On 27 October 1906 he was appointed as a staff captain in the War Office.
 On 1 January 1908 he was appointed a GSO2 at the War Office and on 22 January 1909 was promoted to lieutenant colonel.